 Digital and Virtual Notebooks

 If you’ve ever gotten a note from me (or tried to decipher my grocery list), you know I have the world’s worst handwriting …so when I started using Evernote instead of handwriting notes, it was a godsend.
 I could finally keep all of my thoughts in one place… and be able to actually read them!
-But over time I’ve created over 2000 notes .. so even with my specific folder organization I’ve forgotten what nuggets I’ve got in there (everything from design ideas, to resources, to code snippets, to where I want to run that Bali retreat..)
+But over time I’ve created over 2000 notes .. so even with my specific folder organization, I’ve forgotten what nuggets I’ve got in there (everything from design ideas, to resources, to code snippets, to where I want to run that business retreat in Mexico …)

 Take some time to revisit these notebooks and pull your best stuff into the aforementioned Google Docs sorted by topic and interest.